Crowded House: Early 1990s (1991–1994)

+Despite the success of the album, Tim Finn left Crowded House suddenly part-way through the UK leg of the Woodface tour, a few hours before the band were due to play at King Tut's Club in Glasgow on 1 November 1991.
+Neil Finn noted that "on stage, it just didn't feel right for us or him.
+We're very off-the-cuff and conversational, whereas Tim is into creating a spectacle and the two approaches don't gel all that well ...
+We'd all open our mouths at the same time and then stop and go, Oh, after you.
+From Tim's point of view it was quite a relief to put it all on the table, I think.
+For half the set he was standing there with his acoustic guitar, not really feeling part of it."
+Paul Hester commented that "both sides felt good about parting before it could get ugly".

-Tim Finn left Crowded House during the Woodface tour in November 1991, part-way through the UK leg.
-Performances on this tour, at the Town and Country Club in London, were recorded live and given a limited release in Australia, while individual songs from those shows were released as B-sides of singles in some countries.
-In June 1993 the New Zealand Government recommended that the Queen award an OBE to Neil and Tim Finn for their contribution to the music of New Zealand.
+Performances on the UK tour, at the Town and Country Club in London, were recorded live and given a limited release in Australia, while individual songs from those shows were released as B-sides of singles in some countries.
+In June 1993 the New Zealand government recommended that the Queen award an OBE to Neil and Tim Finn for their contribution to the music of New Zealand.

 For their fourth album, Together Alone, Crowded House used producer Martin Glover (aka "Youth") and invited touring musician Mark Hart (guitar and keyboards) to become a permanent band member.
 The album was recorded at Karekare Beach, New Zealand, which gave its name to the opening track, "Kare Kare".
-The album was released in October 1993 and sold well internationally on the strength of lead single "Distant Sun" and followup "Private Universe".
+The album was released in October 1993 and sold well internationally on the strength of lead single "Distant Sun" and follow-up "Private Universe".
 It topped the New Zealand Album Chart, reached number 2 in Australia and number 4 in the UK.
 "Locked Out" was the album's first US single and received airplay on MTV and VH1.
-This track and "My Sharona" by The Knack, which were both included on the soundtrack of the film Reality Bites, were bundled together on a jukebox single to promote the film soundtrack.
+This track and "My Sharona" by the Knack, which were both included on the soundtrack of the film Reality Bites, were bundled together on a jukebox single to promote the film soundtrack.